LTUC/amman-dotnet-401d2/Curriculum/Class12/LAB.md

 Your submissions must be digital.
 You may take a picture of your schema from a white board, but if you decide to stick with your db schema, and not use the solution provided for your web application, you will be required to transfer your white board image into a cleaner format.

-Submit your schema in canvas as an image, or a link to an image.
+Submit your schema in canvas as an image, or a link to an image, in  to your external doc.

 ## Tests
 No tests are required for this lab.